-· For agent using existing Prometheus as Metrics Collector, a wizard similar as below will be displayed.
+• For agent using existing Prometheus as Metrics Collector, a wizard similar as below will be displayed.

-NOTE: If you are using your existing Prometheus as Metrics Collector, we will not help you to manage your Prometheus.
-Both the Service Namespace and Service Name can be updated in Kubernetes Agent Edit Properties wizard.
+- NOTE: If you are using your existing Prometheus as Metrics Collector, we will not help you to manage your Prometheus.
+Both the Service Namespace and Service Name can be updated in Kubernetes Agent Edit Properties wizard. - For agent using OpenShift Prometheus as Metrics Collector, a wizard similar as below will be displayed.